soundpress/RulesOfNYC/docs/c07/index.rst

    (16) The total volume of each type of fill material, as well as the total aggregate volume of fill material, to be present at the transfer station at one time; and

-   (17) At the request of the Commissioner, the applicant shall supply any additional information that is reasonably necessary to clarify that the transfer station is capable of complying with § 4-08 of this subchapter.
+   (17) At the request of the Commissioner, the applicant shall supply any additional information that is reasonably necessary to clarify that the transfer station is capable of complying with 16 RCNY § 4-08.

 (c) Any initial application for a transfer station permit shall include all documentation required pursuant to this section in one single package.
 This package shall constitute the transfer station permit application.